jmettraux/aachen/src/qac__spell_list.md

 Should the arrow fall into water, it dissolves twice faster.

-Remember only the caster sees their own thread, but should a caster pick up the arrow, it may absorb the collected WPs if it succeeds a difficulty 6 Magic skill check, the attribute modifier is the same attribute modifier used by the caster of the arrow.
-If the skill check fails, the WPs are lost, if the skill check fails with a double 1, the caster incurs 1 HP damage.
+Remember only the caster sees their own thread, but should a caster pick up the arrow, it may absorb the collected CPs if it succeeds a difficulty 6 `Cast` skill check, the attribute modifier is the same attribute modifier used by the caster of the arrow.
+If the skill check fails, the CPs are lost, if the skill check fails with a double 1, the caster incurs 1 HP damage.

 ## Scarlet Finger